haran2001/CS252_assignment/README.md

 5. The set of permissions used here is 0 and 0666 respectively.
 6. The ID returned by fork() is 0, then the child process has been returned.
 7. If the ID is positive then the parent process is returned.
-8. If Id is negative then the pipr has failed.
+8. If ID is negative then the pipr has failed.

 **Additional Instructions** :
 1. Clone the repo using